Kenny Chiu

 Kenny Chiu (趙錦榮; born 1964 or 1965) is a Canadian politician who represented the riding of Steveston—Richmond East in the House of Commons of Canada from 2019 to 2021 as a member of the Conservative Party of Canada.

-Background
+Background and family

-Chiu was born in 1964 or 1965.
-He immigrated to Canada in 1982 from Hong Kong, and studied computer science at the University of Saskatchewan.
-Prior to entering politics, Chiu worked as a software engineer.

-In 2011, Chiu was elected as a Richmond school board trustee.
+Born in Hong Kong, Chiu moved to Canada in 1982, finishing grade 12 in Winnipeg.
+He then studied computer science at the University of Saskatchewan, graduating with a bachelor of science degree in 1987 before returning to Hong Kong.
+He moved back to Canada in 1989 with his parents on a permanent resident visa, first settling in Saskatoon where he found work as a software engineer, then relocating to Richmond, British Columbia in 1992.